 7. Keep light sources in the shed to a minimum.
 Many insects are attracted to light, especially at night.

-8. Fill gaps in your shed walls to prevent insects from entering.
+8. Fill gaps in your shed walls to prevent insects from entering and to keep a pest free shed.
 Try an expanding foam to fill holes and some silicone beads between shed panels.

 Have you found these tips useful?
-Good luck keeping your shed a pest free zone!
+Good luck maintaining your pest free shed!

 PIN FOR LATER: